In this section

 Patient and visitor paid parking entries are now located on Flemington Road.Tram 59 (Flinders street to Airport West) and tram 55 (West Coburg to the Domain interchange) both stop outside the hospital.

 You can find the Gait Lab Reception on the 1st floor of the East Building.
 From Main Street or the car park take the Yellow lifts to the 1st floor and head down the corridor opposite the lifts.
 Gait Lab is on the right.

-The Hugh Williamson Gait Analysis Laboratory is named in recognition of the significant grant that the Hugh Williamson Foundation gave to the Royal Children's Hospital to establish the first gait analysis laboratory in Australia especially for children.
-The Hugh Williamson Gait Laboratory was first opened on
+The Hugh Williamson Gait Analysis Laboratory is named in recognition of the significant grant that the Hugh Williamson Foundation gave to the Royal Children's Hospital to establish the first gait analysis laboratory in Australia specifically for children.
+The Hugh Williamson Gait Laboratory opened on

-the 19th June 1995 and was funded in its first year through the Hugh Williamson Foundation Grants.
+the 19th June 1995 and was funded in its first year through the Hugh Williamson Foundation.
 Since June 1998, the laboratory has been funded by the Victorian Government.